 Is AP Comp Sci Principles Easy or Hard To Self-Study

-AP Computer Science Principles is rated as quite easy to self-study relative to other AP classes.
+AP Computer Science Principles is rated as very easy to self-study relative to other AP classes.

 How Hard Is AP Computer Science Principles: 68 Real AP Comp Sci Princples Alumnae Share Their Experiences

 If you’re looking forward to taking AP Comp Sci Principles, it’s important to take both the positive and negative feedback in context.
 There are multiple factors that could contribute to a great or poor experience of the class, such as a particularly weak teacher and your personal preferences as a learner.

 86% of AP Computer Science Principles alumnae would recommend the class,which is very slightly lower than other AP classes.

 The majority of the reviews focus on the ease and enjoyment of the course, knowing the exam rubric well, and the importance of the performance tasks.

 1. Many students find AP Comp Sci Principles easy and enjoyable …